NgTuanHung051103/docs/thanhlm/UC_G02_Read_Game_List.md

 - **Sequence Order Column:** Shows position of game in learning path sequence
 - **Game Name Column:** Clickable game names that link to game editing
 - **Type Column:** Visual indicators for game type with icons
-- **Prerequisite Reading Column:** Shows which reading this game follows
 - **Status Column:** Visual toggle indicators showing Active (●) or Inactive (○) status - display only, no interaction
 - **Actions Column:** Edit and Remove buttons for each game